SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 The Jenkins App allows you to monitor multiple Jenkins master nodes from a single-pane of glass.
 The app supports freestyle and pipeline jobs as well as pipeline, maven  and multi-branch pipeline projects.

-Sumo Logic Jenkins plugin is compatible with Jenkins version 2.60.1 and above.
+Sumo Logic Jenkins plugin is compatible with Jenkins version 2.361.1.
 For more information refer [Sumo Logic Jenkins Plugin WIKI](https://plugins.jenkins.io/sumologic-publisher) page.

 ## Log and Metric Types